Your step-by-step guide to consolidating debt.

 Are you struggling to manage all of your debt obligations?
 Would you benefit from combining all of your debts into one monthly payment, potentially reducing the amount you pay in interest and fees?
-If so, debt consolidation may be right for you.
+If you are experiencing financial hardship, debt consolidation may be right for you.

 Debt consolidation is the process of turning multiple debts into one financial obligation.
 This is often done by taking on another line of credit, like a credit card or a personal loan, and using those funds to pay off existing debts.
 Another common consolidation tactic is to enroll two or more debts into a debt resolution program.
-Consolidation can help streamline your payments, making your finances less overwhelming and is a great bankruptcy alternative.
+Consolidation can help streamline your payments, make your finances less overwhelming and is a great bankruptcy alternative.

 Consolidation is usually done using one of three methods:

 You can quickly pay off multiple debts using the money gained from a new loan, allowing you to focus on one monthly payment instead of multiple bills.
 This method is better for people with a healthy credit score, as a lower score could lead to a high loan interest rate.

 For as low as a 1-3% fee, you could transfer your debts from existing credit cards to a new card with a low or 0% interest rate.
 However, these rates are typically introductory and only available for a limited time, so it’s crucial that you have a plan set to pay the card off as quickly as possible.

 If you are looking for ways to get out of debt and have the discipline to stick to your consolidation plan, you could see your debts reduced or eliminated in as little as 12-24 months.
 Benefits of consolidation include:

 Simplified Payments: Merging multiple debts into one reduces the number of payments, due dates and account logins you have to remember.